shariltumin/esp32-micropython/firmware/README.md

 # Micropython firmwares that support esp32.

 **LATEST** - The latest firmware is under 1-11-20191107 MicroPython v1.11-571-g7e374d231.
-The firmware was compiled without web-repl and upip modules.
+The firmware was compiled without help, web-repl and upip modules.

 To flash the firmware.bin follow the steps below:
 1. connect GPIO0 to GND